Starts at $0 + state fees and only takes 5-10 minutes

 Your podcast’s LLC can be taxed as a sole proprietorship, which is the default option.
 With this tax structure, your business itself does not pay taxes, but rather the profits are passed through the business entity and you pay taxes on that money when you file your own personal taxes.

-You can also choose for your podcast business to be taxed as a C corporation, although this option isn’t very popular because it subjects your business to what’s known as double taxation — meaning that your profits are taxed first on the corporate level and again on the personal level when they’re distributed to you.
+You can also choose for your podcast business to be taxed as a What is a C corporation?, although this option isn’t very popular because it subjects your business to what’s known as double taxation — meaning that your profits are taxed first on the corporate level and again on the personal level when they’re distributed to you.

-The other option is S corporation taxation.
-There are quite a few limitations to electing S corp taxation, but most U.S.-based podcasts have no trouble meeting these requirements — your business cannot have more than 100 owners, they all must be either residents or citizens of the United States, etc.
+The other option is S corporation (please see our What is an S Corp? page) taxation.
+There are quite a few limitations to electing S corp taxation, but most U.S.-based podcasts have no trouble meeting these requirements — your business cannot have more than 100 owners, they all must be either residents or citizens of the United States, and so on.

 In theory, S corp taxation can help your podcast business save money by reducing your self-employment tax burden.
 Instead of paying self-employment taxes (a 15.3% tax that includes the employer and employee portions of Medicare and Social Security) on all of your business income, you can pay yourself a reasonable salary for your role and only pay self-employment tax on that portion of your income, while you can reinvest the rest of it into your business without paying this tax.